uday87j/teach_python/fundamentals/exercises/socialization/socialization.md

 Who is the least connected person in the network containing `person`

-`--network_index-of  person`
+`--network-index-of  person`

 Of all the network sizes, in descending order, the positional index of the network containing `person`